GanOnsauce/ApolloHub/README.md

 3. Find the file whitch should be named `ApolloHub-main.zip`
 4. Open the file named `ApolloHub_Client.html` , the instructions are also there too before you launch your game
 5. Have Fun!

+### Older Updates Downloads
+To download older updates <a href="https://ganonsauce.github.io/ApolloHub/docs/downloadoptions.html">Click Here</a> We also have put the stable 1.3 update as a pull request.

+#### How To Access Stable 1.3 Update Pull Request

+1. Download This Link <a href="https://github.com/GanOnsauce/ApolloHub/archive/refs/heads/Stable-1.3.zip">Here</a>
+2. Open ApolloHub-Stable.1.3.zip
+3. Play games by opening the html files in the folders. past me was really dumb so there was no easy way to open it.
+4. Enjoy!